Welcome to Tm Hughes & Son Electrical Services. We provide lighting design and installation services in Chelmsford.

 - Your unique tastes and preferences

-Using the above example to create the perfect working plan for a living room…
+Using the above example to create the perfect working plan for a living room:

 The first step is to work out the size of the room by measuring square metres.
 We can calculate exactly how much light the room needs.

-Next, we work out the function of each room living room.
+Next, we work out the function of each living room.
 Sitting and watching the television requires different lighting from what’s used in your bathroom.

 Next, we take into account the people using the room.
 If you’re a young couple with children, you won’t need as much light as an old retired couple who need more light to see the same as you do and will likely require task lighting, such as reading lights.

-Rooms will have permanent features such as windows, doors and radiators, which will affect the placing of lights.
+Rooms will have permanent fixtures such as windows, doors and radiators, which will affect the placing of lights.
 Windows will always provide a certain amount of natural lighting, even at night, so lights are kept away from windows.
 No one wants to highlight their radiators so that lights will be pointed away from them.

-Features in the room, like fireplaces, feature walls, and pictures want to be lit up, so they stand out.
+Features in the room, like fireplaces, feature walls, and pictures, want to be lit up so they stand out.

-Taking into account the decoration and colours of your room, we can pick bulbs, switches and colours to complement your decor, along with the design and style of lights that will work with your room.
+Considering the decoration and colours of your room, we can pick bulbs, switches and colours to complement your decor, along with the design and style of lights that will work with your room.

 Finally, your unique tastes and preferences decide the style of light chosen.
 Everyone has their personal preferences.
 We’ll go through many options to find your perfect lights.